-Hardware # of Payment Security Device in the Approval List Comments NN-421-000-AB Hardware # NN-421-000-AB of the Device Identifier does not employ the use of the variable " x ."
+Hardware # of Payment Security Device in the Approval List Comments NN-421-000-AB Hardware # NN-421-000-AB of the Device Identifier does not employ the use of the variable " $x$ ."
 Hence, the payment security device being deployed must match the Hardware # exactly in order for the PTS device to be considered an approved payment security device (hardware component).
-NN-4x1-0x0-Ax Hardware # NN-4x1-0x0-Ax of the Device Identifier does employ the use of the variable "x."
-Hence, the payment security device being deployed must match the Hardware # exactly in only those position(s) where there is no "x."
-Actual Hardware # of POI Supplied by Vendor Comments NN-421-090-AC If the PCI website lists NN-421-000-AB as the Hardware # in the Device Identifier, then the payment security device with the Hardware # NN-421-090-AC cannot be considered an approved payment security device (hardware component).
+NN-4x1-0x0-Ax Hardware $\#$ NN-4x1-0x0-Ax of the Device Identifier does employ the use of the variable "x."
+Hence, the payment security device being deployed must match the Hardware $\#$ exactly in only those position(s) where there is no "x."
+Actual Hardware # of POI Supplied by Vendor Comments of POI Supplied by Vendor NN-421-090-AC Comments If the PCI website lists NN-421-000-AB as the Hardware # in the Device Identifier, then the payment security device with the Hardware # NN-421-090-AC cannot be considered an approved payment security device (hardware component).
 However, if the PCI website lists NN-4 x 1-0 x 0-A x as the Hardware # in the Device Identifier, then the payment security device with Hardware # NN-421-090-AC can be considered an approved payment security device (hardware component).
-NN-421-090-YC If the PCI website lists NN-4x1-0x0-Ax as the Hardware # in the Device Identifier, then the payment security device with the Hardware # NN-421-090-YC cannot be considered an approved payment security device (hardware component).